 - What type of malicious activity did Umbrella prevent?

 Looking at the Activity Search report will show you the category under which the query was blocked, and understanding the security categories can give you more information about what each one of these categories means and how it answers the questions above.
+You can learn more about these security categories and what each means, refer to this article: DNS Security Categories.

 It is also possible that a domain was blocked under your Destination Lists.
 These are lists you or another administrator in your Organization has created.
 In a situation like that, you can review the Destination Lists under Policy Settings > Destination Lists.